What kind of questions are on the A+ certification test?

 Multiple choice – single answer

 This is the most familiar of the question types you’ll see.
 These are questions that require a single response you provide by clicking the radio button next to your choice.
+For all the talk about interactive or Performance Based Questions, the MCQ remains, by far, the most numerous, not only on the A+ exam but all CompTIA exams.

 Multiple choice – multiple answers

 These questions require more than one response.
 On any CompTIA exam, you can recognize this type by the square checkboxes next to each response.
-Your instructions may say (Choose two) or similar instruction to let you know how many choices are expected.
+Your instructions may say (Choose two) or similar instructions to let you know how many choices are expected.
 If a question requires two correct answers it will present five choices.
 If a question requires three correct answers it will present six choices.

 Performance Based Questions (PBQ)

 These are the “crown jewels” of the CompTIA A+ exam!
 The PBQs have you perform tasks in a simulator.
 These questions will really test your proficiency.
-You will be presented with a simulation of a computer, router or other device and asked to resolve a problem.
+You will be presented with a simulation of a computer, router, or other device and asked to resolve a problem.
 In the simulator, you will take the steps necessary to identify and/or resolve the issue.
 Here is a PBQ that requires OS interaction.
 We took the first step in the CertBlaster question.
 We opened the Administrative Start menu to give you a bit of a feel of what these simulations can look like.

-Important Note Regarding Performance Based Questions
+Important Note Regarding Performance-Based Questions

 The simulations used in both the CompTIA A+ and the CertBlaster are just that, simulations.
 Don’t think that you can simply click around and hope to get lucky.
 For example, in the CertBlaster each simulation consists of several steps but most other menu entries will not work in these simulators.

-The other interactive question types are exhibit-based questions, drag and drop questions, and fill in the blank.
+The other interactive question types are exhibit-based questions, drag-and-drop questions, and fill in the blank.

 This question category will ask the question and then you display the exhibit.
 There are three exhibit-based types.
 Based on what you see you will respond by providing the correct answer or dragging a checkbox to a location onscreen.